Enumerating Finite Braid Group Orbits on $SL_2(\C)$-Character Varieties: Imprimitive reflection groups

-In the case of $G(m, m, 4)$, we know for any nice 4-tuple, we must have that all the reflections are of Type 1.
-This means they all map to transpositions in $S_4$ and hence the permutation associated to $A$ must be even.
-In $S_4$ the only options are $e$, the disjoint product of transpositions and a three cycle.
-We would need at least 6 transpositions to write $e$ as the transitive product of transpositions, so we only have two choices.
-Without loss of generality, if $A$ corresponds to disjoint transpositions, we take it to be $(12)(34)$ and if $A$ corresponds to a 3-cycle we take it to be $(132)$.
+In the case of $G(m, m, 4)$, we know that for any nice 4-tuple, all the reflections must be of type~\ref{type1}.
+This means they all map to transpositions in $S_4$, and hence the permutation associated to $A$ must be even.
+In $S_4$ the only options are $e$, the disjoint product of transpositions, and a $3$-cycle.
+We would need at least six transpositions to write $e$ as the transitive product of transpositions, so we only have two choices.
+Without loss of generality, if $A$ corresponds to disjoint transpositions, we take it to be $(12)(34)$, and if $A$ corresponds to a 3-cycle, we take it to be $(132)$.